 A first for Den, the New York-based upstart prodominantly selling cabin plans for do it yourselfers, the A-Frame Cabin Kit is an exciting development.
 It comes ready-to-assembled, shipped via flatbed truck whereever one wishes (so long as you have a way to remove it from the truck), with a price tag of just $21,000 USD (shipping not included).
 Three finishing options allow for exterior iterations suited for alpine, forest, and coastal environs.
 Solar is an option, too.

-Pre-orders are now live on the Den site.
+Pre-orders are now live on the Den site for Septmeber 2021 delivery.
 A refundable deposit of just $2,000 gets you a spot in line, with subsequent payments securing your kit.
 Orders are expected to be delivered as soon as late January 2021.
 You already know what's topping ur holiday wish list this year.